Welcome to Alders Farm Bench Rest (AFBR) Competition 2024

 Score board link

 This competition is designed to be fun, friendly, and to improve your shooting.
-In the interest of fairness all scoring will be done by member Dan M. Dan will be entering the competition but not eligible for any prizes.
-His scores will also be cross checked by Mike.
-Dan will be collecting cards weekly and then entering scores on a google document for easy viewing.
-Cards are available for £1 (cash only) from a member of the Alders team.
+In the interest of fairness all scoring is done by Dan M. He will be entering the competition but to ensure fairness all of his cards will be verified by Michael.
+Dan will be collecting cards weekly and then entering the scores on a google doc for easy viewing.

 Press me to go to scoresheet

 This is a benchrest competition.
 The shooter will remain seated whilst the rifle remains rested on a solid platform.
-Using the Alders official competition cards (available for purchase from the shop); These are to be shot in one sitting at a range of 25 Yards in the indoor range.
-Purchase price is £1 (cash) each card.
+Using the alders benchrest competition cards (available for purchase from the shop); These are to be shot in one sitting at the stated class range in the indoor range.

-The competition will run for the period of January 2023 to December 2023 consisting of 12 rounds.
-10 of which will be eligible for scoring.
+The competition will run for the period of January 2024 to December 2024 consisting of 12 rounds; your best 10 of which will count towards your final year end score.

 Entries are to be shot in the month they are for and handed in at the shop.

-There will be a monthly round winner for each class and an end of rounds champion for each class.
+There will be a monthly round winner for each main class and an end of rounds champion for each main class.

 The 'bench' is the Existing range benches at the indoor range.
 The shooter is to remain seated at the bench for the duration of 25 targets shot.